 But in what sense did Jesus preach to those wicked spirits?
 Since the Lord refused to have any dealings with demons when he was on the earth, telling Satan to “go away” and commanding the demons to be silent when they spoke to him through the human victims they possessed, it is out of the question that Christ had any kind words for the spirits in prison, or any words at all.

 His preaching to them was not in the form of a spoken sermon.
 As the context makes clear, Jesus was put to death in the flesh but made alive in the spirit.
 His death was brought about by the demons.
 But his being made alive was by the power of God and it signified that Christ had accomplished his mission and pleased God.
-One of the primary reasons Jesus was required, not just to die, but to die and excruciating, agonizingly painful death, was to answer Satan’s taunt that no man would give his soul to God.
+One of the primary reasons Jesus was required not just to die, but to die an excruciating, agonizingly painful death, was to answer Satan’s taunt in connection with Job that no man would give his soul to God, especially if suffering was involved.

 Jesus’ death and resurrection sealed Satan’s fate.
 His angels’ too.
 The offspring of the woman was faithful and recovered from his heel wound inflicted by the serpent.
 So, Christ’s very presence in the spirit realm sent the spirits in prison the message, loud and clear: Your doom is sealed!